ohfrak/postgres_sql/README.md

 END;
 $BODY$

---This report would be best to use daily to ensure that the customer rewards are always accurate and up to date.--
+--Run daily to ensure that the customer rewards are always accurate and up to date.--